 You may elect an optional form of payment at retirement.
-If you are married, you will need your Spouse's written consent, witnessed by a notary public or a representative of the Plan Administrator, in order to elect a form of payment other than the joint and 50% survivor benefit.
+If you are married, you will need your Spouse's written consent, witnessed by a notary public or a representative of the Plan administrator, to elect a form of payment other than the joint and 50% survivor benefit.